BUS 301 - Social Intelligence: Transform Relationships

-In this course discover how social intelligence is an essential aspect of self-awareness and can make you a well-rounded individual by enhancing your (IQ) and (EQ).
+In this seminar, discover how social intelligence is an essential aspect of self-awareness and can make you a well-rounded individual by enhancing your (IQ) and (EQ).
 Develop an awareness of how social dynamics, interactions, and reactions that govern social situations may enable you to build social intelligence.
 Examine strategies to improve your social intelligence in specific settings.

 Upon completing this course, successful students will be able to:

 - Identify different elements of social intelligence (SI) that help cultivate social awareness, recognize other’s intentions and communicate more profoundly

 - Explore how SI can be applied to developing socially intelligent leaders who demonstrate social facility and are adept at resolving conflict